thenom/energenie_pi/README.md

 This is a Django project that uses Celery for scheduling and provides a basic control webpage.
 It is designed for use with the Raspberry Pi and the Energenie Pi Hat (ENER314\ENER314-RT).
 The default is to use a local SQLLite DB file but this can be changed (https://docs.djangoproject.com/en/1.9/ref/settings/#databases).
 It also requires a RabbitMQ setup for Celery transactions.

+It check the schedules every second and modifies the state of the socket accordingly.
+You can apply a random deviation the the schedule to mimic variations in turning the sockets on and off.
+For example, if a schedule is set to turn a light on at 16:30:00 and has a random second value of 30 seconds then the light will turn on between 16:29:30 and 16:30:30.

 Basic useful feature list:

  * Setup and modify sockets for control
  * Setup multiple schedules and control multiple sockets via each schedule
  * Add multiple time slots to each schedule
  * Basic web page for control and sockets current status
+ * Randomly changes the on\off time based on a deviation value in seconds

 # Dependencies